 How to check your fundamentals

-So, be sure to regularly check the basics like your grip, posture and alignment.
-Ian Poulter (opens in new tab) is big on checking the fundamentals, as many professionals are, and it's not unusual to see him on the range with a couple of alignment sticks.
+Be sure to regularly check the basics like your grip, posture and alignment.
+It's something the best players in the world do regularly and it's not unusual to see him on the range with a couple of alignment sticks, so the rest of us have no excuse.
+If you don't do it, it's likely bad habits will set in.

 Michael has been with Golf Monthly since 2008.
 As a multimedia journalist, he has also worked for The Football Association, where he created content to support the men's European Championships, The FA Cup, London 2012, and FA Women's Super League.
 As content editor at Foremost Golf, Michael worked closely with golf's biggest equipment manufacturers, and has developed an in-depth knowledge of this side of the industry.
 He's now a regular contributor, covering instruction, equipment and feature content.
 Michael has interviewed many of the game's biggest stars, including six world number ones, and has attended and reported on many Major Championships and Ryder Cups.
 He's a member of Formby Golf Club.